-Virgin Group is the corporate umbrella for a network of more than 100 different companies, offering a bewildering variety of services.
-The best known is the Virgin Atlantic airline.
-Other companies are involved in areas such as telecoms (Virgin Mobile), cable TV (Virgin Media), financial services (Virgin Money), rail travel (Virgin Trains) and fitness (Virgin Active).
+Virgin Group is a shared umbrella for a network of around 60 different businesses, offering a bewildering variety of services.
+The best known are probably the Virgin Atlantic airline and UK cable provider Virgin Media.
+Other companies are involved in areas such as telecoms (Virgin Mobile), financial services (Virgin Money), rail travel (Virgin Trains) and fitness (Virgin Active).
 None of them is wholly owned, and in several, despite the brand name, the Virgin Group doesn't have management control or even a shareholding, merely a licensing agreement.
-Yet figurehead Sir Richard Branson remains without question the UK's best-known business figure.
+Yet even in virtual retirement figurehead Sir Richard Branson remains without question the UK's best-known business figure.
 He has built his empire on a series of extraordinarily risky gambles, which few would be wise to emulate.
 At the same time, the scale of each new gamble became bigger and bigger.
 In 2006, Branson secured a controlling minority shareholding in the UK's only significant cable TV network and attempted to use that as the platform to take over the commercial broadcaster ITV.
 That strategy failed.
 However the following year, he made a similar attempt to reverse his financial services unit Virgin Money into the struggling mortgage bank Northern Rock some ten times its size.
 That bid also appeared to have failed, but only at first.
 Branson eventually achieved his goal in 2011, when Northern Rock was again put up for sale by the government.
 As he grows older, though, he has become less promiscuous with his investments, reducing his portfolio to a smaller collection of more viable businesses, and he more or less retired from active involvement in the group in 2012.

 Which agencies handle advertising for Virgin Group?
 Find out more from Adbrands Account Assignments

 Account assignments & selected contact information